logiquebox/chapter-leads-hub/README.md

 - 🏷 Add the specific labels needed for your request.
 - ＠ Tag the community manager or any other OSCA team member to help with your request.
 - 🎊 Host the event!
-- 👍 Submit your event report.
+- 👍 Submit your post event report.
 - ✅ Close the issue.

 ## Sponsorship Guidelines

-We created guidlines around sponsorships, please make sure to check them [here](/chapter-leads-hub/blob/master/docs/sponsorship.md) before opening an issue.
+Here are the [guidelines around sponsorships](/chapter-leads-hub/blob/master/docs/sponsorship.md), kindly check them out before opening an issue.

 ## Here's a Request Example: